wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The reason is that the coherence controller always sends the write back request to the lower level in the same cycle as the entry is added to the MSHR, and hence these entries are just waiting for write back responses (i.e., they are always in progress), while blocking all future requests.
-The write back entries will be removed when write back responses are received.
+The write back entries will be removed when write back responses are received, in which scenario `cleanUpAfterResponse()` will be called to retry the next request in the MSHR register.

 ##### handleGetS(), Miss Path (Despite Eviction)